 In this recipe, you will learn how to prepare the pumpkin, roast it in the oven, and make it into a pumpkin puree.
 Moreover, I have developed a simple recipe to make pumpkin spice syrup.
-I use the pumpkin spice syrup for different autumn dishes and I love adding it in my Café latte or on top of my homemade pumpkin crepes.
+I use pumpkin spice syrup for different autumn dishes and I love adding it to my Café latte or on top of my homemade pumpkin crepes.

 Pumpkin spice syrup is really tasteful (and very addictive) and can be stored in the refrigerator for about a month.
 Let me know in the comments below how you are using pumpkin puree and pumpkin spice syrup.

 Pumpkin spice syrup

 - 1 cup (180 grams) pumpkin puree

 - 2 cups (4 deciliters) water

 - 2 teaspoons ground cinnamon

 - Cut the pumpkin in half and scoop out the seeds.

 - Sprinkle with salt and roast in half, cut-side down onto the baking sheet in the oven at 430 degrees Fahrenheit (220 degrees Celcius) for about 45 minutes or until the pumpkin is tender (when a fork easily pierces the outer skin, you know the pumpkin is done).